mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

   `kubectl get pods --namespace frontend`{{execute}}

-- We can do the same to get the pod/s in the backend namespace
+- We can do the same to get the pods in the backend namespace

   `kubectl get pods -n backend`{{execute}}